catseye/toolshelf/README.markdown

     toolshelf build Gettysburg-Address

-If there is an ambiguity, one such source will be picked non-deterministically (TODO: perhaps this should be an error?)  ♦ In which case, you may add the username and/or the site name to resolve the ambiguity.
+If there is an ambiguity, one such source will be picked non-deterministically (TODO: perhaps this should be an error?)
+In this case, you must add both the host name and the username to resolve the ambiguity:

+    toolshelf build github.com/alincoln/Gettysburg-Address

 ### How does it know which directories to place on your path? ###